Gordon Sondland Was A Low-Profile Hotel Owner. Until He Went To Work For Trump

 And Sondland has already paid a price for that support.

-He's sometimes confronted by demonstrators when he goes out in public.
+He is sometimes confronted by demonstrators when he goes out in public.
 And Democratic Rep. Earl Blumenauer, who represents the Portland area, has called for a boycott of his hotels.